PhilipDaniels/learn/rust/exercises/iterator.md

 pub fn once<T>(value: T) -> Once<T>         Creates an iterator that yields an element exactly once.
 This is commonly used to adapt a single value into a chain of other kinds of iteration. pub fn repeat<T>(elt: T) -> Repeat<T>       Creates a new iterator that endlessly repeats a single element. pub fn empty<T>() -> Empty<T>               Creates an iterator that yields nothing.

+### Linq stuff that is not directly implemented
+Single/OrDefault
+Union
+Intersect
+Join
+First
+Distinct